alessandropacielli/predictive-maintenance/kubernetes/README.md

 If you use a local registry, make sure to enable it in __every__ Kubernetes worker node.
 This is fairly easy [with k3s](https://rancher.com/docs/k3s/latest/en/installation/private-registry/).

+If you want to obtain access to Faust stats create a service to expose port 6066 of the prediction deployment.

 ## TICK stack
 The alerting and monitoring strategy is implemented with the [TICK stack](https://www.influxdata.com/blog/introduction-to-influxdatas-influxdb-and-tick-stack/).
 To deploy the tools on Kubernetes I used helm:
 ```bash